 Bipolar plate batteries

 In the design of a bipolar plate, there is a central electronically conducting material (either a metal sheet or a conducting polymer sheet) on one side of which is positive active material and the other, a negative active material.
-Here, separate inter cell connection is eliminated, thereby reducing the internal resistance.
+Here separate inter-cell connection is eliminated, thereby reducing the internal resistance.
 It is to be noted that the extreme plates in a bipolar end cells are always of the mono-polar type, either positive or negative.
-These batteries have

 - Double the cycle life

 - Half as much lead is needed and other materials are also reduced.

 3. Applications of tubular plate batteries